experiandataquality/aperture-data-studio-sdk/SDKTestFramework/README.md

 # SDK Test Framework

+Apart from providing all the resources you need to develop custom steps, the SDK also contains a test framework that can help you test custom steps at component level.
+The test framework uses JUnit.

+The test framework helps mock the behavior of Data Studio where a custom step is installed and used in a workflow.
+This ensures the custom step works as intended.
+The test framework is also useful for creating regression tests.

 **Purpose:** The SDK test framework is a standalone environment that mimics Aperture Data Studio to test the custom steps built by developers to ensure they work as designed.

 The SDK test framework is not a complete duplicate of the Aperture Data Studio environment but only a limited simulation without the full features of Data Studio.
 However it provides sufficient resources to ensure a custom step is compatible with an actual Data Studio environment and should run as intended.